 "My sister is a cognitive scientist at M.I.T., more conversant than most people in the mental processes involved in tracking and misplacing objects." — Kathryn Schulz, The New Yorker, 13 Feb.
 2017

 Did You Know?

-The adjectives "conversant" and "conversational" are related; both are descendants of Latin "conversari," meaning "to associate with."
-The earliest English meaning of "conversant" in the 1300s was simply "having familiar association."
-One way to associate with others is to have a conversation with them -- in other words, to talk.
-For a short time in the 19th century "conversant" could mean "relating to or suggesting conversation," but for the most part that meaning stayed with "conversational" while "conversant" went in a different direction.
-Today, "conversant" is sometimes used, especially in the United States, with the meaning "able to talk in a foreign language," as in "she is conversant in several languages," but it is more often associated with knowledge or familiarity, as in "conversant with the issues."
+The adjectives conversant and conversational are related; both are descendants of Latin conversari, meaning "to associate with."
+Conversant dates to the Middle Ages, and an early meaning of the word was simply "having familiar association."
+One way to associate with others is to have a conversation with them—in other words, to talk.
+For a short time in the 19th century conversant could mean "relating to or suggesting conversation," but for the most part that meaning stayed with conversational while conversant went in a different direction.
+Today, conversant is sometimes used, especially in the United States, with the meaning "able to talk in a foreign language," as in "she is conversant in several languages," but it is more often associated with knowledge or familiarity, as in "conversant with the issues."

 Test Your Vocabulary with M-W Quizzes